-When the ship has arrived within the fiscal and geographical limits of the port, then it is said to be an arrived ship, and the master is entitled to tender a notice of readiness (NOR) before the laytime starts to run against the charterers.
-The charterer has the option to choose whether to send the vessel to a particular berth or to limit his or her instructions by nomination of a port only.
-This choice is expressed in the voyage charter party in the form of either a port or a berth charter.
+A ship is said to be an arrived ship when the ship has arrived within the fiscal and geographical limits of the port.
+Captain (master) of the ship is entitled to tender a Notice of Readiness (NOR) before the laytime starts to run against the charterers.
+Charterer has the option to choose whether to send the ship to a particular berth or to limit his instructions by nomination of a port only.
+Port or berth choice is expressed in the voyage charter party in the form of either a port or a berth charter.
 The time at which the ship arrives will depend on whether the contract is a berth charter party or a port charter party and on the terms of the Notice of Readiness (NOR) clause.

-Where the waiting area of a port is outside its legal, administrative, and fiscal limits, a ship within this area does not become an arrived ship (The Maratha Envoy, 1977).
+“Where the waiting area of a port is outside its legal, administrative, and fiscal limits, a ship within this area does not become an arrived ship.”